nubenetes/awesome-kubernetes/docs/helm.md

 * [itnext.io: Helm: reusable chart — named templates, and a generic chart for multiple applications](https://itnext.io/helm-reusable-chart-named-templates-and-a-generic-chart-for-multiple-applications-13d9b26e9244) Designing reusable chart with Helm:  named templates, and a generic chart for multiple applications
 * [jfrog.com: Helm is for everyone! (download your free helm guide) ](https://jfrog.com/assets/helm-is-for-everyone/)
 * [thenewstack.io: Applying Kubernetes Security Best Practices to Helm Charts 🌟](https://thenewstack.io/applying-kubernetes-security-best-practices-to-helm-charts/)
+* [medium: Highway to Helm: How to efficiently manage chart sources](https://medium.com/adevinta-tech-blog/highway-to-helm-how-to-efficiently-manage-chart-sources-f5749ba8031e) In this post, we’ll go through two ways to manage the source files of Helm charts, we’ll discuss the different factors that make one more suitable than the other, depending on your organisational structure, and we’ll provide guidance on choosing the right way to go by sharing what conditions are in favour of each of the two methods.

 ## Kubecrt
 * [Kubecrt](https://github.com/blendle/kubecrt)